notwaldorf/notwaldorf.github.com/_posts/2017-07-26-polymer-pwa-checklist.markdown

 <img alt="lighthouse score" src="/images/2017-07-26/after-sw-perf.png">

 ### 4. 🎨 Fix first paint
-In that creenshot again, we're getting some content back pretty fast (the white -> gray transition at 886 ms), but then we show nothing while the main element, `<cat-alog>`, is upgrading.
+In that screenshot again, we're getting some content back pretty fast (the white -> gray transition at 886 ms), but then we show nothing while the main element, `<cat-alog>`, is upgrading.
 To get around that, I like to add fallback content in the light DOM of that main element.
 This works